-• Yet, nearly forty years after passage of the original Fair Housing Act, numerous studies have shown that discrimination in housing remains a compelling national problem.
+Yet, decades after passage of the original Fair Housing Act, numerous studies have shown that discrimination in housing remains a compelling national problem.

 One court recently observed, "the hallmark of a great society-a true racially and ethnically integrated community-is an elusive goal that unfortunately still has not been achieved in most urban and suburban communities."